bdeployteam/bdeploy/doc/retypeuser/tutorials/systemSetupWalkthrough.md

 bdeploy remote-group --create=<GROUP_NAME>
 ```

-If you lack the permission to create an instance group, find an administrator of that server that can create the group and assign permissions to you.
+If you lack the permission to create an instance group, find an administrator of that server that can create the group and/or assign permissions to you.

 ## Connecting the Servers